glennbechdevops/unleash-feature-management/README.md

 In this lab you will

 * Use the Unleash UI to create a feature toggle
-* Utilize AWS Cloud 9, a web-based development environment, to build and run an AWS Lambda function
+* Utilize GitHub Codespaces, a cloud-based development environment, to build and run an AWS Lambda function
 * Observe how we can switch the toggle on or off and observe the resulting responses
 * We will test an gradual rollout strategy and observe that the toggle state is randomized with a percentage of a probability of being on/off
 * If the feature toggle is enabled, it will pass the request body to AWS Comprehend